-The Premedical Advisory Committee (PAC) Letter of Evaluation is a comprehensive evaluation and supporting documents that is written for current students and alumni applying to graduate schools of the health professions.
-It is designed to provide the admissions committee with a complete understanding of each candidate’s background and experiences both academic and otherwise.
+The Premedical Advisory Committee (PAC) Letter of Evaluation is a comprehensive narrative evaluation that is written for current students and alumni applying to medical and dental schools. .
+It is designed to provide the admissions committee with a comprehensive and nuanced understanding of each candidate’s background and experiences, highlighting their academic, interpersonal and intrapersonal competencies. .

-During the fall semester, the Office of Preprofessional Advising will hold an informational meeting for all students planning to apply to medical, dental, veterinary or other health professional school in the coming summer.
+In December of each year Preprofessional Advising will hold an informational meeting for all students and alumni planning to apply to medical or dental school in the coming summer.
 At this time the Application for the Committee Evaluation will be distributed.
 Once a student submits the Premedical Advisory Committee Application s/he will be assigned a premedical advisor.
-The assigned adviser will work closely with the student throughout the year and will ultimately write the committee evaluation in consultation with the Premedical Advisory Committee.
+The assigned adviser will work closely with the applicant throughout the application cycle and will have input into their PAC letter.

 Importance of the Committee Evaluation

-It is a good idea for students to request letters at the point when the connection with a potential recommender terminates.
-For example, if a first-year has a good relationship with their literature humanities teacher during their first year but doesn't expect to have another course with the instructor, the student should ask for the letter at the end of the first year.
-The Office of Preprofessional Advising does not actually need the letters until early summer of the application year, but if students wait until then to request recommendation letters, instructors may have moved on to another college or may have forgotten details about an applicant that would typically make a recommendation stand out.
+It is a good idea for applicants to request letters at the point when the connection with a potential recommender terminates.
+For example, if a first-year student has a strong relationship with his/her Literature Humanities instructor during the first year but does not expect to have another course with this instructor, the student should ask for the letter at the end of the first year.
+Preprofessional Advising does not actually need the letters until early summer of the application year, but if students wait until then to request recommendation letters, instructors may have moved on to another college or may have forgotten details about an applicant that would typically make a recommendation stand out.
 The same timelines apply to other recommenders: if students have an on-going relationship with them, they may wait until their application year to request a letter.
 Otherwise, they should obtain recommendations earlier.

-When asking for the letter, students should make sure that they make an appointment to meet with the person whom they are asking.
-They should bring their resume and transcript as well as any academic work that they have completed with the letter writer.
+It is preferable to ask for letters of recommendation in person.
+Applicants are encouraged to bring their resume and transcript as well as any academic work that they have completed with the letter writer.
 They should be prepared to talk about their future goals and past achievements.
 Students should also bring along the Recommendation Waiver Form as well as the Guidelines for Letter Writers.

-Students should provide the person with the option of saying NO. All students want to have strong letters and if a person is somewhat uncomfortable writing or doesn’t have enough time, it is likely that the result will be short and weak.
+We recommend that applicants ask if a potential reference can provide d strong letter of reference.
+All applicants want to have strong letters and if a person is somewhat uncomfortable writing or doesn’t have enough time, it is likely that the resulting reference will be short and weak.
 It is much better to have someone be honest from the start, so that the applicant can find another referee who will be more enthusiastic.

 Applicants should give their referees plenty of advanced notice and time to write a letter of recommendation (a month or even two), but also give them a deadline.
 Students should be sure to clearly communicate their deadlines.

-If students are doing something important in their application summer, they should discuss carefully with their advisors whether or not to include a letter about the activities.
-Generally, such a gesture depends on its timing.
-If it appears that waiting for a delayed letter would hold up the committee letter too long, students may always have the Office of Preprofessional Advising send it as an addendum a little later.
+If applicants are doing something significant in their application summer, they should discuss carefully with their advisors whether or not to include a letter about these activities.
+Generally, such a decision depends on timing.
+If it appears that waiting for a delayed letter would hold up the committee letter too long, applicants may send this letter separately at a later time. .

 Quantity of Letters

-Allopathic applicants are required to submit a minimum of four letters of recommendation (six maximum).
-These letters of recommendation will be included with your Committee Evaluation.
+Allopathic applicants are required to submit a minimum of four letters of recommendation and a maximum of six.
+These letters of recommendation will be included in their full form with your Committee Evaluation.
 You should probably have at the minimum two academic letters of reference from faculty or graduate teaching fellows at Columbia.
 It is required to have at least one from someone who has taught you in the sciences and recommended to have one from a faculty member in the liberal arts.
 A few schools have begun requiring 2 science letters.
 Others who may write useful letters include research advisors, administrators, faculty advisors, athletic coaches, supervisors of campus or summer jobs, and those who have known you in volunteer positions.
-MDPhD applicants should have a letter for each research opportunity in addition to the recommendations above.
+MD/PhD applicants should have a letter from each research experience in addition to the recommendations above.
 As always, please check each school’s requirement.

-Letters should be sent directly to the Office of Preprofessional Advising in 101 Carman Hall.
+Letters should be sent directly to Preprofessional Advising within the Center for Student Advising in 403 Lerner Hall.
 Letters hand-delivered by applicants will not be accepted.
 Please note: All recommendations must be accompanied by a waiver form.
-Students should complete this form and provide it to all individuals who have agreed to write a letter of recommendation on your behalf along with an addressed, stamped envelope to our office.
+Applicants should complete this form and provide it to all individuals who have agreed to write a letter of recommendation on your behalf along with an addressed, stamped envelope to our office.

-NEW!
-Letter writers may email recommendations, provided the document (PDF preferred) appears on letter head, is dated, and has a scanned handwritten signature.
+Letter writers may also email recommendations, provided the document (PDF preferred) appears on letter head, is dated, and has a scanned handwritten signature.

 Privacy of Letters of Recommendation and the Waiver Form